tommywalkie/7tv-lite/README.md

 still had a category for latest emotes, so I used it to make this simple client.
 Also I wanted to pick up Vue again after a long time.

+**Note:** The 7TV website later added this feature back via [7tv.app/emotes/new](https://7tv.app/emotes/new).
+The main difference is that they use infinite scrolling, while this client uses paginated navigation.

 ## License

 MIT